Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 Rutgers Stats and Trends

-- In Rutgers' nine games this year, it has four wins against the spread.

-- The Scarlet Knights have been underdogs by 7 points or more three times this season and covered the spread once.
+- The Scarlet Knights have covered the spread once this year when underdogs by 7 points or more (in three chances).

-- Rutgers' games this season have hit the over on three of eight set point totals (37.5%).
+- Rutgers' games this season have gone over the total in three out of eight opportunities (37.5%).

-- When Rutgers scores more than 31.3 points, it is 1-0 against the spread and 2-0 overall.
+- Rutgers is 1-0 against the spread and 2-0 overall when the team notches more than 31.3 points.

-- In games that Rutgers piles up more than 383 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Rutgers totals over 383 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Scarlet Knights have turned the ball over 10 times this season, one more turnover than the Hoosiers have forced (9).